Flat Extra Fees for Life Insurance: What Are They & How They Work in 2024 + YouTube Video

 Preferred Rates:

-Suppose you are healthy and fail to qualify for the preferred best rates.
+If you are healthy and fail to qualify for the preferred best rates.
 You stand an excellent chance of qualifying for preferred rates.
 This can be ideal even if you have prevalent health conditions such as high blood pressure or high cholesterol if they are adequately controlled with medication.

-Landing in the preferred rate class would be an ideal situation to be classified in, even though the rates are a little higher than the preferred best.
+Landing in the preferred rate class would be an ideal situation to be classified in, even though the rates are just a little higher than the preferred best.

 Standard Plus Rates:

 Some popular companies, such as Banner Life, do not offer standard plus rates, but most do.
-Suppose you are in good health and fall outside the requirements to meet the preferred rate classes.
+If you are in good health and fall outside the requirements to meet the preferred rate classes.
 Standard plus rates will still be very affordable.

 Your family health history has to be good, and you can have a few medical conditions checked with prescription drugs.
 Being overweight is allowed within reason, depending on the carrier you apply with.